 - Google Analytics – Tracks the pages you visit on the website – Persistent for a very short period site and the time spent viewing pages

-- Facebook – Tracks the pages you visit on the website – Persistent
+- Facebook & Instagram – Tracks the pages you visit on the website – Persistent

-- Paypal – Unique to each Paypal Payment transaction – Sessional user
+- Stripe – Unique to each Paypal Payment transaction – Sessional user

 The purpose of this information is to help us improve the website for future visitors and marketing purposes.

-If you see any social media features on this site, i.e. Facebook, Twitter and Google+, they may also set and/ or retrieve cookies on your machine.
+If you see any social media features on this site, i.e. Facebook, Twitter, Linked In, Pinterest, Tiktok, Instagram and Google (non-exhaustive list), they may also set and/ or retrieve cookies on your machine.

 Opting Out Of Cookies